 However a cool feature of this “FileDiffs” package is that, it can integrate with any external diff. tools through command line.
 So, I installed “DiffMerge“, an free application to visually compare and merge files.
 Below is the set of settings that integrates “DiffMerge” with “FileDiffs” on “Sublime Text 3”.

-// You can set a command like this // "cmd": ["command", "$file1", "$file2"] // You can also include other command line parameters like this // "cmd": ["command", "-parameter1", "-parameter2", "$file1", "$file2"] |
+// You can also include other command line parameters like this

 How and where to apply these settings ?